Amnesty International USA Archives Project

 What's in the AIUSA Archives?

 The AIUSA Archives is comprised of a variety of materials that document the work of the New York headquarters; the Washington, DC lobby office, regional offices, local and student chapters; as well as all programs, committees, and departments of AIUSA.
-Also documented is the work of country coordination specialists and members of steering committees and task forces.
-Correspondence, memoranda, organizational-bylaws, meeting minutes, newsletters, brochures and fliers, reports, photographs, audio/visual materials, oral histories, and memorabilia make up the bulk of the Archive.
+Also documented, is the work of country coordination specialists and members of steering committees and task forces comprised of volunteer leaders and staff members.
+Correspondence, memoranda, organizational-bylaws, meeting minutes, newsletters, brochures and fliers, reports, photographs, audio/visual materials, oral histories, and memorabilia make up the bulk of the Archives.

 How may I donate AIUSA material?

-All individuals who wish to submit material are asked NOT to submit material without first contacting Susan Hamson, Curator of Manuscripts and University Archivist at the Rare Book & Manuscript Library, Columbia University.
+All individuals who wish to submit material should call or email Carolyn Smith, archivist at Rare Book and Manuscripts, Butler Library, Columbia University.
 You will be provided with the instructions and paperwork necessary to add your material to the AIUSA Archive.
 Material received without first contacting the Curator will be returned.

 How To Access AIUSA Human Rights Materials:

 At the present time the National Office Records are available for research.
 Material continues to be prepared for public access.
 Finding aids for all human rights collections may be accessed by keyword search in the Columbia University Libraries Archival Collections Portal.
 Unless clearly marked as restricted in the finding aid, material is available for public access.
-Permission to quote or publish materials from the AIUSA Archives must be requested in writing from Chief Financial Officer and Deputy Executive Director of AIUSA Peter W. Farnsworth.
+Permission to quote or publish materials from the AIUSA Archives must be requested in writing.
+Please email your request to Ellen V. Moore at [email protected] or call 303-258-9246.

 How To Deposit AIUSA Human Rights Materials: